-If your child is diagnosed with this condition, they will require lifelong medical care.
+If your child is diagnosed with this condition, they may require lifelong medical care.
 At the SSM Health Cardinal Glennon St. Louis Fetal Care Institute we specialize in fetal anomalies and are available to help you.
 Whether your child is facing potential brain and spinal issues or skeletal and limb problems, we will find the best solutions for your baby, using the most advanced technologies and clinical expertise.

 To see a specialist at the Cardinal Glennon St. Louis Fetal Care Institute, schedule an appointment by calling their facility at 314-268-4037 or talk to your doctor about a referral.

 While there is no cure for microcephaly, with the right care, children with this condition can continue to develop and thrive.

 Microcephaly is often detected through a prenatal ultrasound and may not be obvious until the third trimester.

 A child can develop microcephaly in a mother’s womb.
 Factors that cause a baby’s brain to stop growing in utero include: